BackyardBrains/docs.backyardbrains.com/docs/Engineering/NeuroBit/Projects/EyePulse/index.md

 This process is crucial for accurate data acquisition later on.
 Therefore, while the program is running, please ensure that:
 - Your head remains fixed.
 - Your eyes stay focused on the center of the screen at all times.

-Following these steps carefully will help ensure the success of your eye blink detection project.

 ## Check Preprocessed Data ##
 As explained previously, if you were not able to figure out the correct placement for the red alligator clips, this is where to check!

-1. Connect Neuro:bit to Your Computer:
+1. Connect neuro:bit to Your Computer:
-After the preprocessing, turn off the power of the Neuro:bit.
+After the preprocessing, **turn off** the power of the neuro:bit.
-Using a USB cable, connect the Neuro:bit to your local computer.
+Using a USB cable, connect the neuro:bit to your local computer.

 2. Open File Explorer:
 Open the file explorer on your computer.